Facebook

 Bio

-Laurence Gauvreau (MA, 2015) is a French literature specialist, currently a PhD candidate at Simon Fraser University.
+Laurence Gauvreau (PhD, Simon Fraser University, 2020) is a French literature specialist.
 Her main research concerns the writing of the self as a postmodern construction and performance of the narrative identity.

 Gauvreau is from Montreal, where she started to study French literature at the University of Montreal.
 She moved to Vancouver to pursue research with Dr. Jorge Calderon (SFU) about the communicative exchange in Nelly Arcan's autofictions.
 She also published the conclusion of her thesis in the literary magazine Voix Plurielles in 2015.

 Although Gauvreau's primary work field is in French literature, she's been teaching French as a second language in post-secondary institutions for years, from beginner to advanced levels.
-She's now completing a PhD to be able to teach French at university as a long-term faculty member, as well as to develop French literature and culture courses.
+She is involved in BCCAT Language Articulation Committee SCOLA, where she constantly learns and share tools, resources, and methods to teach languages in post-secondary settings.
+Her research skills also allow her to develop language courses based on themes such as cultural diversity, current events, and philosophy.

 I simply love teaching French!
 I enjoy transmitting my knowledge and being challenged by questions.
 I have always enjoyed the academic environment, and the success of students is close to my heart.